Connecticut Court Records

 What is a Search Warrant in Connecticut?

-Connecticut search warrants are writs that authorize the search of an individual, their personal property or premises.
+Connecticut search warrants are writs that authorize the search of an individual, their personal property, or premises.
 All search warrant applications must be filed alongside supporting affidavits with the clerk of the court (Connecticut code Sec.
 54-33c).
-Subsequently, a Superior court judge or judge trial referee issues the warrant on the basis of the complaint (on oath) presented by any state's attorney, their assistant, or by any two credible persons.
+Subsequently, a Superior court judge or a judge trial referee issues the warrant based on the complaint (on oath) presented by any state's attorney, their assistant, or by any two credible persons.

 Per Connecticut Code Sec.
 54-33a, a judge will issue a search warrant to a police officer if they have probable cause to believe that any property: